Dharineeshcse/CI-CD-Pipelines/Readme.md

 #Jenkins
-This Repo contains some basics JenkinsFile
+This Repo contains some basics JenkinsFile, and more some scripts will add in future.